Frequently Asked Questions

 To view details on the courses for each focus area, view the Flow of Courses document.

 Masters degrees usually take about 2-3 years with a maximum time limit of 6 years.
 Doctor of Philosophy degrees usually take about 4-6 years with an 8-year limit.
 The length of individual degrees depend on the research area selected and the number of classes taken per semester.

 All other questions...

 For answers to all other questions, Please e-mail firstname.lastname@example.org

-Got a question you don't see here that you think is common?
+Have a question you do not see here that you think is common?

 If you have a question you think should be answered along with other frequently asked questions about the graduate program, go ahead and send it to the email@example.com.
 Thanks!